elias-at-chalmers/mop-lecture_notes-mirror/lecture03_assembly2.md

 (there should also be an example where the comparison is reused several times... perhaps not important)

 ## The Stack
 Before we move on to discuss how function calls are implemented, let's quickly recap the *Stack* and learn how it is used on a RISC-V architecture.
 The stack is a memory area where computer programs can store temporary data.
-The number of registers on any CPU are limited, so sometimes we need to *push* data to memory, temporarily, and then *pop* it back into registers when we need it.
+The number of registers on any CPU are limited, so sometimes we need to *push* data to memory, temporarily, and then *pop* (or *pull*) it back into registers when we need it.

 On many architectures, the process might look like this: